If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

-I was also stuck in a mindset that the house needed to be somewhat muted– you know, the classic McGee & Co look of the early 2020’s that’s very neutral.
-While it’s absolutely beautiful, I started to feel like I needed to get rid of everything I owned and start fresh.
-It also didn’t feel very authentic to me, but I didn’t know how to move forward.
+I was also stuck in a mindset that the house needed to be somewhat muted– you know, the classic look of the early 2020s that’s very neutral.
+While the style is absolutely beautiful, I started to feel like I needed to get rid of everything I owned to make a more ‘grown up’ home.

 Inspired By Color